ubipo/pathy/_sources/model/README.md

 The network structure that we chose is called **Unet**[^4].
 This network is created by the university of Freiburg and it was originally created to segment clinical images like X-rays.
 Unet is a so called 'Convolutional neural network'.
 The reason why we chose for this model is because it gave us the perfect balance between performance and accuracy.
 It is also a model that does not require a very large dataset to get good results from.

-If we talk about a network structure, we don't mean a network with routers and switchs but a network of opperations that happen on a image and that are connected to each other.
+If we talk about a network structure, we don't mean a network with routers and switches but a network of operations that happen on a image and that are connected to each other.
 We are not going in full detail about every layer in this network but there are two main ones: Convolution layer and Max Pooling.